This section provides information about creating different content for learners who are enrolled in specific enrollment tracks in your course.

 If a learner changes enrollment tracks after having completed some course content in a different enrollment track, only grades from content that was available to all learners are kept and are reflected on the learner’s Progress page.

-You do not need to edit the access settings of units or components that are intended for all learners.
-Units or components that you do not restrict access to are available to all learners enrolled in your course, regardless of the enrollment track that they are in.
+You do not need to edit the access settings of components that are intended for all learners.
+Components that you do not restrict access to are available to all learners enrolled in your course, regardless of the enrollment track that they are in.

-For details about previewing your course to ensure that learners in an enrollment track correctly see the content intended for them, see View Components or Units That Are Available Based on Enrollment Track and Viewing Track-Specific Course Content.
+For more information about previewing your course to ensure that learners in a particular enrollment track correctly see the content intended for them, see Viewing Track-Specific Course Content and Viewing Course Content Based on Roles.

 In addition to the access settings for content groups, a learner’s ability to see a course component also depends on whether it is marked as visible to staff only, whether the unit is published, and the course’s release date.
 For more information about testing course content in general, see Testing Your Course Content.

-To view the components or units that are available to learners in each of the enrollment tracks in your course, follow these steps.
+To view the components that are available to learners in each of the enrollment tracks in your course, follow these steps.

 In Studio, select Settings, and then select Group Configurations.